anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ### rdapConformance Population

-[@!RFC9083, Section 4.1] offers the following guidance on including extension identifiers in the "rdapConformance" member of an RDAP
+[@!RFC9083, section 4.1] offers the following guidance on including extension identifiers in the "rdapConformance" member of an RDAP
 response: